 Monument Valley is a very small town located in the state of Utah.
 With a population of 2,492 people and just one neighborhood, Monument Valley is the 119th largest community in Utah.

 Monument Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Monument Valley is a town of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Monument Valley who work in maintenance occupations (13.08%), office and administrative support (9.84%), and teaching (9.26%).
+Overall, Monument Valley is a town of service providers, professionals, and construction workers and builders.
+There are especially a lot of people living in Monument Valley who work in office and administrative support (12.25%), maintenance occupations (11.43%), and teaching (10.72%).

 Monument Valley is a somewhat ethnically-diverse town.
 The people who call Monument Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monument Valley residents report their race to be Native American, followed by White.
-Important ancestries of people in Monument Valley include German, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Monument Valley include German, Scottish, English, Swedish, and Yugoslavian.

 The most common language spoken in Monument Valley is Navajo.
 Other important languages spoken here include Native American languages and English.